kiwicom/navigation-compose-typed/readme.md

 }
 ```

 Now, it is time to navigate!
-Convert the destination to `Route` instance and pass it to extension method on standard `NavController`.
+Convert the destination to `Route` instance and pass it to the navigate extension method on the standard `NavController`.

 ```kotlin
 import com.kiwi.navigationcompose.typed.toRoute